Muhu-Muza/Yum-Recipes-API/README.md

 A Flask API for the Yes-Recipes that handles:

   * User authentication
-  * Creating, reading, updating and deleting of Users
   * Creating, reading, updating and deleting of categories
   * Creating, reading, updating and deleting of recipes